-Lipitor (atorvastatin) is intended to treat and lower high cholesterol levels.
-By doing so, it can reduce a person’s risk of heart attack and stroke.
+Lipitor (atorvastatin) is used to treat and lower high cholesterol levels.
+By doing so, it can reduce your risk of heart attack and stroke.

 Other side effects of Lipitor include: